p3peka/PotatoDiseaseClassification/README.md

 (Codebasics), such as replacing outdated technologies with modern ones for creating models, changes in models with data display.

-> At the moment, I continue changing technologies to current versions and adapting the code for mac (problems with Tensorflow performance).

 ### Project includes:
 - Building multilayer perceptron
 - Model deployment to GCP